Knight Talks

 So now the size of the team was much larger.

-By the time I left Wells Fargo, nine years later, the comms organization was 450 p So we had all internal communica all external communications, int We had our own television studio and production capabiliti So it was a rather large organiz And, you know, that introduces another degree of complexity and other types of leadership ch that, you know, I'd like to think I rose to the so I'm very proud of that.
+By the time I left Wells Fargo, nine years later, the comms organization was 450 p So we had all internal communic all external communications, int We had our own televisio studio and production capabiliti So it was a rather large organiz And, you know, that introduces another degree of complexity and other types of leadership ch that, you know, I'd like to think I rose to the so I'm very proud of that.

-So I've been very blessed in tha In 2019, you became Executive Ma Director of Zeno Group, an integrated communications age Tell us about Zeno Group and their projects.
+So I've been very blessed in tha In 2019, you became Executive Ma Director of Zeno Group an integrated communications age Tell us about Zeno Group and their projects.

 Yeah, so that was a very interes in my career.